Pati Patni Aur Woh (2019 film)

 Pati Patni Aur Woh is a 2019 Indian Hindi-language romantic comedy film written and directed by Mudassar Aziz.
 A remake of the 1978 film of the same name, the film stars Kartik Aaryan, Bhumi Pednekar, and Ananya Panday.

-Principal photography commenced in February 2019 & ended in September.
+Principal photography commenced in February 2019 and ended in September.
 The film was released on 6 December 2019 and emerged as a commercial success with a worldwide gross of ₹118 crore.

+A spiritual sequel titled Pati Patni Aur Woh Do directed by Aziz and starring Ayushmann Khurrana, Wamiqa Gabbi, Sara Ali Khan and Rakul Preet Singh was released in May 2026.

 Plot

 Abhinav "Chintu" Kumar Tyagi is an ordinary middle-class man from Kanpur, and a government engineer in the Public Works Department (PWD).
 He has been married to Vedika Tripathi, a teacher from Lucknow.
 Chintu is happy but is troubled by his controlling parents for not planning a child, and by Vedika, who wants to move to a big city.

 Pressured and bored in his day-to-day life, Chintu finds comfort in Tapasya Singh, an aspiring fashion designer from Delhi, who is related to his boss and came to select a plot for starting her fashion business.
 Chintu finds himself drawn towards her and decides to enjoy his life.
 He lies to her that Vedika is having an affair with Rakesh Yadav, who is actually a student in her class and is besotted with her.

 Chintu goes on dates with Tapasya, and though he tries to avoid Vedika, she finally sees the two of them together one day.
 She keeps this to herself and listens as he lies to her.
 Vedika attends her cousin Kanupriya's wedding, where she meets her ex-boyfriend Durgesh "Doga" Kanojia, a local womanizer whom she had left for Chintu.
 The two resolve to leave the country and shift to Canada.
 Meanwhile, Chintu goes to Tapasya's home in Delhi and meets her friends.
 They go to a nightclub and party; she seduces a drunken Chintu and is ready to kiss him, but Chintu is held by his conscience.